-As soon as practicable after a complaint is received, the Dean of Students Office or the Graduate Office, the Provost's Office, or Employee Relations will form a team to investigate the complaint.
-The lead investigator will be from the same area as the respondent.
-For example, if a staff member makes a complaint against a faculty member, a representative of the provost will lead the investigation, and if a faculty member files a complaint against a staff member, a representative of the director of employee relations will lead the investigation.
-The individuals involved in the investigation will respect the privacy of the complainant and that of all parties involved while they complete a thorough review of the situation.
-All participants will be required to keep the contents of the investigation confidential.
-The investigation should be completed as soon as practicable, usually within 30 days after the formation of the team.
-The Caltech investigation will occur independently from any legal proceedings that may take place.

-The investigative process will be the following:
+- Complaints can be made orally or in writing, but if made orally, should, in the end, be put in writing.
+For the purpose of this guideline, a complainant is the person filing a complaint, and the respondent is the person responding to the complaint. - As soon as practicable after a complaint is received, the dean of students office or the dean of graduate studies office, the provost's office, or the EOD office will initiate an investigation into the complaint. - The investigator should be from the same area as the respondent.
+For example, if a staff member makes a complaint against a faculty member, a representative from the provost's office will lead the investigation.
+If a faculty member files a complaint against a staff member, a representative from the EOD director's office will lead the investigation.
+If a student makes a complaint against a faculty member, a representative from the provost's office will lead the investigation.
+If a student files a complaint against another student, a representative from the appropriate dean's office will lead the investigation. - The complainant and respondent will be informed of the relevant procedures, and will have an opportunity to comment on the suitability of the investigator(s). - The purpose of the investigation is to determine the facts relating to the complaint. - The individuals involved in the investigation will respect the privacy of the complainant and that of all parties involved while conducting a thorough review of the complaint. - An investigation should be completed as soon as practicable, usually within 30 days from the beginning of the investigation. - The Caltech investigation will occur independently from any legal/criminal proceedings that may take place. - The respondent will be notified as soon as possible after a complaint is filed.
+The investigator(s) will summarize for the